ch3fk0ch/tws-ov-convert/README.md

 	]
 }
 ```

-## Expected input file name
-Currently the tool expect the default filename from TWS which is, "trades.YYYYMMdd.csv".

 ## Multiplier
 Per default the application uses 100.
 I added 50 for ES futures to the config file.
 The multipliers array can be extended to support other Underlyings.